FixMyBerlin/rsv-dossier/src/radschnellwege/README.md

 ### Variants

 Usually in the early planning phases there are multiple possible variants of the cycle highway.
-The `variant` attribute is an enum and describes wether the geometry is part of the currently prefered variant `"Vorzugstrasse"` or an alternative `"Alternative"`.
+The `variant` attribute is an enum and describes whether the geometry is part of the currently preferred variant `"Vorzugstrasse"` or an alternative `"Alternative"`.

 The **`discarded`** property describes that a variant was a considered variant previously, but is discarded now.
 The geometry therefore stays in the GeoJSON.
-In constrast to the `discarded` key in the MetaJSON, this value only represents the state of one individual variant.
+In contrast to the `discarded` key in the MetaJSON, this value only represents the state of one individual variant.
 Usually from time to time more and more variants get discarded till one preferred is found.

 ### JSON Schema

 > You can use the [JSON Schema for MetaJSON](schema/meta.schema.json) for validation.

-For a human readable documentation, you can generate a HTML file using [json-schema-for-humans](https://pypi.org/project/json-schema-for-humans/).
+For a human-readable documentation, you can generate an HTML file using [json-schema-for-humans](https://pypi.org/project/json-schema-for-humans/).

 Install first: `pip install json-schema-for-humans` Then run